Hacknique/Novora/README.md

-Of course, James!
-Below is a detailed README.md for Voxey:

 # Voxey 🌍

 Voxey is a freedom-respecting voxel game built with the power and flexibility of the Godot engine.
 Dive in, craft your world, and unleash its infinite modding potential!